 We also worked to find a gym, yoga studio and exercise classes that Bob likes and can easily attend.
 Now he goes to morning yoga and afternoon spin classes, which support his physical and emotional well-being.
 The ability to develop life skills has added so many possibilities for Bob.

 How You Can Gain Life Skills

-If you know someone that needs extra support through a Life Skills Class, please call us for an initial evaluation.
+If you know someone that needs extra support through a Life Skills Class in New York, please call us for an initial evaluation.
 The Sachs Center works with the Office of People with Developmental Disabilities (OPWDD) Self Direction program to support its clients with a variety of services.
 This, of course, includes our life skills class!